felixdittrich92/OnnxTR/README.md

-    resolve_lines=True,  # whether words should be automatically grouped into lines (default: True) resolve_blocks=True,  # whether lines should be automatically grouped into blocks (default: True) paragraph_break=0.035,  # relative length of the minimum space separating paragraphs (default: 0.035) )
+    resolve_lines=True,  # whether words should be automatically grouped into lines (default: True) resolve_blocks=True,  # whether lines should be automatically grouped into blocks (default: True) paragraph_break=0.035,  # relative length of the minimum space separating paragraphs (default: 0.035)
+    # OnnxTR specific parameters
+    # NOTE: 8-Bit quantized models are not available for FAST detection models and can in general lead to poorer accuracy
+    load_in_8_bit=False,  # set to `True` to load 8-bit quantized models instead of the full precision onces (default: False) )
 # PDF
 doc = DocumentFile.from_pdf("path/to/your/doc.pdf")